CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Quick Check:**

 What are key drawbacks to abandoning modularity mid-project?
+(Select all that apply)

 - [[ ]] Higher vendor competition
 - [[x]] Loss of lessons learned